Parked Car Insurance: Do I need it? Detailed Guide

 Safeguards your vehicle in the event that you collide with a stationary or moving object.
 Regardless of responsibility, collision coverage helps pay for the costs of repairing your car.
 If you strike a pet or your automobile breaks down because it is very old and unreliable, neither situation is covered by collision insurance.

-Ensures that your automobile is shielded against dangers besides liability and collision, such as theft, vandalism, fire, bad weather, etc. Normally, collision and comprehensive insurance are sold together.
+Comprehensive insurance ensures that your automobile is shielded against dangers besides liability and collision, such as theft, vandalism, fire, bad weather, etc. Normally, collision and comprehensive coverage are sold together.

 How can one get Insurance for Parked Car?